janetmndz/teatime-v2/README.md

 @import "header"
 @import "timer"
 ```
-With Sass, it is easier to separate my stylesheets and import them into one single master stylesheet.
+With Sass, it is easier to separate stylesheets and import them into one single master stylesheet.
 This is a major improvement from the earlier versions of this project where I just wrote everything in one single style sheet, making it a disorganized mess.
 ## **2. jQuery => vanillaJS**
-Another major change I made was to write the entire interactivity in plain JS to save the time it takes to load and use a framework for such a small project.
-The first time I made this tea timer I wasn't confident in my Javascript skills so I opted to use a framework.
+Another major change I made was to write the entire interactivity in vanilla JS to save the time it takes to load then use a framework for such a small project.
+The first time I made this tea timer I wasn't confident in my JS skills so I opted to use a framework.
 After a year I am more comfortable using vanilla JS and functional programming.

-In my earlier version of the timer feature, I made a separate array in my JS script to hold the tea timer information and had to loop through the HTML `id` names and find a match to the array's `name` key.
+In the earlier version of the timer feature, I made a separate array in my JS to hold the tea time information and had to find a match to the array's `name` key from the HTML `id` tag selected.

 **HTML**
 ```html